 Can Taking Capsules or Gummies With Food Increase Bioavailability?

-One way to try to increase the low bioavailability of oral methods is through the addition of foods that are high in fatty acids.
-By consuming foods high in these fatty acids before taking your CBD, you can help slow down the absorption of CBD via the digestive system and increase the bioavailability.
+One way to increase the low bioavailability of oral methods is through the addition of foods high in fatty acids.
+By consuming foods high in these fatty acids before taking your CBD, you can help slow down the absorption of CBD via the digestive system.
+This increases the bioavailability.

-Conversely, if you take CBD on an empty stomach you can experience a quicker onset of effects, but at the loss of bioavailability.
+Conversely, if you take CBD on an empty stomach you can experience a quicker onset of effects.
+However, this causes the loss of bioavailability.
 If you choose to go this route, consider increasing your dosage to counteract the lowered bioavailability.

 The Bottom Line